sumberg/kex_japan_2018/report/report.md

 To measure communication timing and cycles between instructions, we used a digital logic analyzer to monitor digital output.
 The data from the analyzer could then be collected both numerically (in the form of CSV) and as diagrams.
 On the RP2A03 we chose to monitor all bits of the data bus, as well as the R/W and output clock pins.

 The experiments phase was conducted according to design, with the exception that any test cases involving memory operations could not be confirmed to produce expected results.
-The experiments were performed according to the following steps:
+The experiments were performed according to the following steps, and further illustrated in figure \ref{block_test}:

 1. Validate data output and record per-instruction-overhead when all variables are at default values
 2. Measure time of completion as program increases in length